Emilie Pallard

 Dimensions: Width: 137cm

-Collaboration: Edith Van Berkel
+Collaboration: Edith Van Berkel/JongeriusLab

 Collection: Victoria&Albert Museum, London